Stanford University: History

-Stanford in the 1960s rose from a regional university to one of the most prestigious in the United States, "when it appeared on lists of the "top ten" universities in America...
+In the 1960s, Stanford rose from a regional university to one of the most prestigious in the United States, "when it appeared on lists of the "top ten" universities in America...
 This swift rise to performance [was] understood at the time as related directly to the university's defense contracts..."
-Before the 1950s many regarded Stanford as being "a college for the children of wealthy parents".
+Wallace Sterling was the President from 1949 to 1968 and he oversaw the growth of Stanford from a financially troubled regional university to a financially sound, internationally recognized academic powerhouse, "the Harvard of the West".
+Achievements during Sterling's tenure included: